- Online Training

 There are many lions that make up a pride (a group) of lions.
 Each lion has different contributions that it can bring to the group, and each contribution is as important as the others.
 Here at ACA, we wanted to bring our entire athletic program under the same culture and try to build a sense of community and family within our various teams.

 As the S&C coach, I was the first to jump on board given I see and work with so many of our athletes each day.
-I believe that as a strength program having the same culture and standards as our athletic program, our students are able to see that although they are one athlete they are part of the bigger pride.
+I believe that as a strength program having the same culture and standards as our athletic program, rather than individual athlete culture, our students are able to see that although they are one athlete they are part of the bigger pride.

 Currently, in our program, I have about 100 athletes over the course of a school day, not including after-school sessions.
 In the weight room, we continue to drive our culture of "Many Lions, One Pride" with how we set up our rack teams.